whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - How Can Whole Nations Embrace Awareness and Unity.md

 ## Chapter 11: Can Whole Nations Embrace Awareness and Unity?

-When I first began doing nature-connection practices, I thought I would just connect with nonhumans.
+When I first began doing nature connection practices, I thought I would just connect with nonhumans.
 It turns out they helped me connect more deeply with people too.
-After practicing for years, it's clear to me that if a whole group of people regularly embraced nature connection practices, they could feel closely connected indeed, leaving no place for sexism, racism and hatred.
+Iff a whole group of people regularly embraced these practices, they could feel closely connected indeed.
+There would be no place for sexism, racism and hatred.

 Every day, I go to my sit-spot and pay attention to the nonhumans.
 I ask questions like, what plants grow at what times of the year?
 What birds live there, and how do they interact with each other and the plants?
 What animals live there or pass through?
 I learned to pay attention with all my senses, my eyes, ears, taste, smell, touch, temperature, and more.
 I learned to feel curious about the experiences of the beings around me, and I supplemented my observations with research -- both by reading nature guide books and listening to stories from mentors.

 Sitting there each day, I wondered, for example, why a bird would constantly look up as they eat.
 I learned that they stay continuously aware in case predators arrive.
 I also saw that some species of tree grew near each other, while others did not.
-Black walnuts, for example, produce a compound which only some plants find toxic, so they grow near sugar maple and box elder but avoid white pines.
+Black walnuts, for example, produce a compound which only some plants find toxic, so they grow near sugar maple and box elder but white pines avoid them.

 I continually practiced feeling into the experiences of other living beings based on my observations.
 I imagined being a songbird and how terrifying it would be to have a sharp-shinned hawk swoop out of the sky and snatch me up in an instant.
 If I were a songbird, I would probably eat carefully too!